Min-ops/cruddy/README.md

   the name of the attribute that should be encrypted and the second item in the tuple is the KMS master key ID to use for encrypting/decrypting the value.
+* debug - if not False this will cause the raw_response to be left in the response dictionary

 An easy way to configure your CRUD handler is to gather all of the parameters together in a dictionary and then pass that dictionary to the class